I've done a bunch of courses about business, design, development, marketing, and many that are specifically about growing a web design agency.

 Nothing is worse than someone who talks a big game but then doesn't deliver, and unfortunately many people out there aren't able to deliver.

-If you’re not sure about your ability, then either keep your price lower, or skill up (I’m always doing courses and learning as much as I can).
+If you're not sure about your ability, then either keep your price lower while you're building experience, or focus on skilling up (I'm always doing courses and learning as much as I can).

 Okay so let's recap what I've written about so far.